Systems / lead response

 Here's what that looks like in practice, built once and running every day without you:

-What the instant reply should actually say
+What should the instant reply actually say?

 The bottom line